 The ski outerwear market is saturated.
 You know it, and we know it.
 But the reality is you really only need one – maybe two – ski jackets to get you through a season (and hopefully many more).
-With that in mind, we considered factors ranging from durability and waterproofing to breathability and weight in our search for the best women’s ski jackets of 2024.
+With that in mind, we considered factors ranging from durability and waterproofing to breathability and weight in our search for the best women’s ski jacket of 2024.
 Functions and features were, of course, strong considerations as well.
 And we certainly didn’t neglect style, cut, and fit.
 If you’re gonna shred hard, it’s worth looking good, too.

-This 23/24 season, we did the research and got our hands on more than a dozen different jackets to put to the test.
-And this season certainly did just that – from storm days to bluebird days, in the rain, dense “Sierra Cement,” and blower powder, we tested these jackets in all of the variable conditions that this season had to offer.
+We did the research and got our hands on more than a dozen different jackets to put to the test.
+And last season certainly did just that.
+From storm days to bluebird days, in the rain, dense “Sierra Cement,” and blower powder, we tested these jackets in all of the variable conditions that the season had to offer, and here give you our choices for the 2024/2025 season.
+The jackets we include in this list not only survived, but thrived in these tough conditions with the functionality to keep us dry, warm (but not sweaty), and looking stylish until the last bell.

-The Best Women’s Ski Jackets of 2024
+The Best Women’s Ski Jackets

 Best Women’s Resort Skiing Shell Jacket: Arc’teryx Sentinel Relaxed